-So you may be thinking about hiring a property manager (PM) to take over operations for your homeowners association.
+So you may be thinking about hiring an association property manager to take over operations, implementation of policies, and day-to-day management of your homeowners association and community assets.
 Or perhaps you are unhappy with your current property manager, so you are shopping around to see what services other companies offer.

-HOA property management fees will typically fall into three categories; initiation, ongoing and exit.
+HOA property management fees typically fall into three categories: initiation, ongoing, and exit.

-Initiation fees are the fees a PM will charge to take over the day to day management of the HOA.
+- Initiation fees: The fee a manager will charge to take over the day to day management of the HOA.
 The fee will be negotiated based on the work load required, including bookkeeping, transition of files, physical or digital records transition, banking and software changes, etc. This fee can range from a couple of thousand dollars for a small HOA or upwards of $30,000 or more for a large HOA with several hundred homes.

-Ongoing management fees are typically paid monthly by the HOA to the management company.
+- Ongoing management fees: This is the most common type of fee typically paid monthly by the HOA to the management company.
 This will almost invariably be a set fee, pre-negotiated as part of the contract.
-Contracts can range from 1 – 3 years, but are usually on a year to year basis.
+Contracts can range from 1-3 years, but are usually on a year to year basis.
 You can expect to pay roughly $10 to $20 per unit, per month, for management services.
+Larger communities may be charged lower per door rates because of the way administrative efforts scale.
 Expect higher fees in areas with a higher than average cost of living.

-Exit fees are exactly what they sound like; the fees incurred to transition the HOA from one firm to the next.
+- Exit fees: These are fees incurred to transition the HOA from one firm to the next.
 While no company wants to lose business, it happens.
-If you are thinking of switching from one firm to another, don’t expect the PM to work for free transitioning the HOA’s books to another company.
+If you are thinking of switching from one firm to another, don’t expect the manager to work for free transitioning the HOA’s books to another company.
 Ethically they should be there to make it a smooth transition, but at the same time, you should expect to pay them for the service of assisting that changeover.

 As previously mentioned, there may be extra fees depending on the work you want your association manager to do.
 Handling insurance claims may incur an additional fee, as would serving as a general contractor.